-The clothing in Marvelous Designer often very completely different than the final, reduced clothing item in Sansar.
+The clothing in Marvelous Designer is often completely different than the final, reduced clothing item after it comes into Sansar.

-If you render out a nice, realistic render of a highpoly Marvelous Designer garment which has a ton of tiny wrinkles, gathers, lace, etc., that image is deceitful, since the final clothing item people get will be a much lower rez, less detailed item which might not even have any of those small wrinkles in your pro render image!
+If you render out a nice, realistic render of a high-poly Marvelous Designer garment which has a ton of tiny wrinkles, gathers, lace, etc., that image is deceitful, since the final clothing item people get will be a much lower rez, less detailed item which might not even have any of those small wrinkles and fine details as in your pro render image!

 Make a decent render in Marvelous Designer of the clothing item.
 Use that as the clothing’s thumbnail image for the Lookbook in Sansar only.

 However, when listing the garment for sale in the Sansar marketplace, don’t use that render (unless it really looks like the final garment).